KALRO-ICT/kensis/website/about.md

 ## Vision

-> **To be a centre of excellence in provision of soil data and information towards transformed livelihoods.**
+To be a centre of excellence in provision of soil data and information towards transformed livelihoods

----

 ## Strategic Objectives